IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:XX.4.2.1.2.0 Common Subscription Flow

-Subscribing to a reporting session is a common starting point for an actor to start communicating with other actors in the reporting session in realtime.
+Subscribing to a reporting session is a common starting point for any `Subscriber` to start communicating with other `Subscribers` via the `Hub` in a reporting session.

 Subscribing to a reporting session involves two transactions: